 Because so many people have these questions, and there is so much misinformation out there about filtered versus unfiltered honey, we wanted to provide a few facts.

-(a) Filtered.
-Filtered honey is honey of any type defined in these standards that has been filtered to the extent that all or most of the fine particles, pollen grains, air bubbles or other materials normally found in suspension have been removed.
+According to USDA Grading Standards for extracted honey, filtered honey is honey that has been filtered to remove all or most of the fine particles, pollen grains, air bubbles, or other materials normally suspended in the honey.

 Why is honey filtered?